Many Germans living in the USSR are trying to obtain permission to leave for the Federal German Republic (West Germany).

 On 17 February a similar demonstration took place in Tallinn.

 In connection with these demonstrations criminal proceedings were instituted against the president of the Association of Estonian Germans, Pyotr Bergman, and members of the association’s presidium: Waldemar Shults, Gerhard Fast and Ludmila Oldenburger.
-They were charged under articles of the Estonian SSR Criminal Code that correspond to Articles 190-1, 190-3 and 210 (“Involving minors in criminal activity”) of the Russian Code.
+They were charged under articles of the Estonian SSR Criminal Code corresponding to three Articles of the RSFSR Criminal Code: 190-1, 190-3 and 210 (“Involving minors in criminal activity”).

 *

-A court in the town of Dzhambul (Kazakhstan) has sentenced Friedrich Shnarr to two years of imprisonment under the article corresponding to Article 190-1 of the RSFSR Criminal Code.
+A court in the town of Dzhambul (Kazakhstan) has sentenced Friedrich Shnarr to two years of imprisonment under the article corresponding to Article 190-1 (RSFSR Criminal Code).

 Shnarr was brought to his interrogations in handcuffs.
 His cellmates in the pre-trial detention centre tormented and beat him mercilessly every day for three months.
 The investigator knew about this but instead of halting these outrages he threatened Shnarr with death.